Sternbergia lutea

 Sternbergia lutea - multi-sepals, Angelo PorcelliSternbergia lutea, John LonsdaleSternbergia lutea, John Lonsdale

 These are forms Angelo Porcelli has selected in habitat.
 The first photo shows a very floriferous form with flowers of normal size that sprout in mass without leaves.
 The second and third photos show a form with very large flowers with a nice cup shape.
 The fourth photo is another large flower form but with straight tepals.
-The fifth photo is 'angustifolia'.
-Photos show my hand for comparison.
-Photos and text by Angelo Porcelli.
+The fifth photo is of one referred to as in the 'Angustifolia' group.
+There was a named species, Sternbergia angustifolia Krelage, but that species is now included in this species.
+Photos were taken by Angelo Porcelli, who shows his hand for comparison.

-Sternbergia lutea clone 1, Angelo PorcelliSternbergia lutea clone 2, Angelo PorcelliSternbergia lutea clone 2, Angelo PorcelliSternbergia lutea clone 3, Angelo PorcelliSternbergia lutea 'angustifolia', Angelo Porcelli
+Sternbergia lutea clone 1, Angelo PorcelliSternbergia lutea clone 2, Angelo PorcelliSternbergia lutea clone 2, Angelo PorcelliSternbergia lutea clone 3, Angelo PorcelliSternbergia lutea 'Angustifolia' group, Angelo Porcelli

 Return to the PBS wiki Sternbergia index